mvysny/mvysny.github.io/_posts/2022-10-14-vaadin-lookup-vs-instantiator.md

 Seems like the fix is to use `@EnableWebMvc` instead of `@SpringBootApplication`, but you might still need to have Spring Boot on the classpath.
 See [Using Vaadin With Spring MVC](https://vaadin.com/docs/v23/integrations/spring/spring-mvc) for more details.

+Also make sure the Spring MVC `DispatcherServlet` is running: [Vaadin Servlet Auto-loading](../vaadin-servlet-auto-loading/).